Table of Contents

 It wasn't until I started playing guitar in 1990, that I actually found out what that famous guitar model was called, and ever since then, I became more and more interested in Les Pauls and their famous tone.
 I decided that someday, I'd own one.

-It wasn’t until eight years ago, that I actually got my first real Gibson Les Paul.
+It wasn't until 2013, that I actually got my first real Gibson Les Paul.
 It was a left handed 2006 Gibson Les Paul Studio with a wine red finish and chrome hardware.
-I would have preferred the gold hardware model, which was available for the Studio back then, but I couldn’t seem to get hold of one at the time.
+I would have preferred the gold hardware model, which was available for the Studio back then, but I couldn't seem to get hold of one at the time.

 Unfortunately, the gold hardware isn't available on the Les Paul Studio in the current lineup, which is a shame, as I think it's a much nicer-looking option.